ugo-emekauwa/hx-api-token-manager/README.md

 ## How to Use:

 ### _Basic Functions_
 The Cisco HyperFlex API Token Manager module contains seven functions for managing HyperFlex API tokens.
-Here are four core basic functions that provide the ability to obtain, refresh, validate and revoke API tokens.
+Here are four core basic functions that provide the ability to obtain, refresh, validate and revoke HyperFlex API tokens.

 - ### Obtain Access Tokens
   ```py
   obtain_token(ip,username,password)
   ```
-  This is a function that obtains a HyperFlex API access token.
+  The function _obtain_token()_ obtains a new HyperFlex API access token.
+A HyperFlex API access token authorizes API operations on a HyperFlex cluster.
-  - **The Available Function Arguments**
+  - **The Available Function Arguments:**
-    - **ip**: The targeted HyperFlex Connect or Cluster Management IP address.
+    - **ip** - The targeted HyperFlex Connect or Cluster Management IP address.
 The value must be a string.
-    - **username**: The username credentials that will be used to log into HyperFlex.
+    - **username** - The username credentials that will be used to log into HyperFlex.
 The value must be a string.
-    - **password**: The passsword credentials that will be used to log into HyperFlex.
+    - **password** - The password credentials that will be used to log into HyperFlex.
 The value must be a string.

-  - **What the Function Returns**
+  - **What the Function Returns:**

     A HyperFlex API access token, refresh token and token type that have been granted as key-value pairs in a dictionary.